The Lord in risen! Alleluia!

 For ourselves … Silence

-‘Deeper Joy’, by Uniting Creative’.
+And can it be that I should gain’, by Wesley.
 If you have problems connecting, go directly to Vimeo at:

-The ‘Prayers for others’ and ‘Blessing’ are based on content in the Saltbush service for this week, which can be found at:
+The opening prayer and sermon are based on content in the Saltbush service for this week, which can be found at: